Richmond voters said no, but when it comes to a possible new Petersburg casino, there sure seems to be some mounting support.

 That potential revenue stream, as well as the accompanying jobs and tourism boost, are reasons Virginia State Senator Joe Morrissey (D-Richmond) has also pledged support for the idea.
 His district includes South Richmond, as well as Petersburg.

 “There was a piece of barren wasteland that not a weed had been growing on for 150 years, and we lost that opportunity,” Morrissey told NBC12.com of the failed Richmond vote.
-“Within seconds, my brain was saying, ‘What’s Richmond’s lost is Petersburg’s gain.’”
+“Within seconds, my brain was saying, ‘What’s Richmond’s loss is Petersburg’s gain.’”

 An expedited Petersburg casino referendum?